How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 Changing DNS settings (error = website down)

-The fix: Automate up to the final step, require human approval for execution.
-Automation prepares contract → Human reviews → Human clicks send.
-You still save 80% of the time.
+The fix: Automate up to the final step and require human approval for execution.
+Automation prepares the contract, a human reviews it, and a human clicks send, so you still save about 80% of the time.

 Red flag 5: Creates a dependency you can’t reverse

-If automation breaks and you can’t quickly revert to a manual process, you’ve created fragility.
+If automation breaks and you can’t quickly switch back to a manual process, you’ve created fragility.

 The question: If this automation stopped working right now, could you manually complete the task within the same day?
-If no → Build a manual backup before automating.
+If not, build a manual backup before automating.

-Example: Automate report generation, but keep the spreadsheet template and know how to manually pull data.
-Takes 2 hours manual vs 15 minutes automated, but you CAN do it manually if needed.
+Example: Automate report generation, but keep the spreadsheet template and know how to pull the data manually; it might take 2 hours manually versus 15 minutes with automation, but you can still complete it manually when needed.

 When automation is premature: